-- Permanent members serve indefinitely at the discretion of their organisations. - The donor and NMAA representatives are reviewed after a period of two years.
+Permanent members serve indefinitely at the discretion of their organizations.

+The donor and NMAA representatives are reviewed after a period of two years.

-- a) to provide strategic direction and policy guidance to the IMAS Review Board (RB); - b) to review the annual RB workplan and ensure that the proposed work is necessary, developed in accordance with the rules of procedure outlined in IMAS 01.10, is in line with the needs of the sector and is appropriate for inclusion within IMAS; - c) to review the RB submissions of new and revised IMAS and to ensure that they have been developed in accordance with the rules of procedure outlined in IMAS 01.10; - d) to review the RB membership and ensure that the composition remains appropriate, representative and is in line with the rules of procedure outlined in IMAS 01.10; and - e) to attend SG meetings, and when not possible, to appoint a suitably experienced and knowledgeable deputy to attend.
+- 1. to provide strategic direction and policy guidance to the IMAS Review Board (RB); - 2. to review the annual RB workplan and ensure that the proposed work is necessary, developed in accordance with the rules of procedure outlined in IMAS 01.10, is in line with the needs of the sector and is appropriate for inclusion within IMAS; - 3. to review the RB submissions of new and revised IMAS and to ensure that they have been developed in accordance with the rules of procedure outlined in IMAS 01.10; - 4. to review the RB membership and ensure that the composition remains appropriate, representative and is in line with the rules of procedure outlined in IMAS 01.10; and - 5. to attend SG meetings, and when not possible, to appoint a suitably experienced and knowledgeable deputy to attend.

-Appendix 2 to Annex B
+Appendix 2 to Annex B (Normative)

-Terms of Reference for Members of IMAS Review Board
+Terms of Reference for members of IMAS Review Board

-1. Terms of Reference for the Chair of the IMAS Review Board
+1 Terms of Reference for the chair of the IMAS Review Board

-How selected: The Chair of the IMAS Review Board (RB) is nominated by the Director of the UN Mine Action Service (UNMAS) and is provided by UNMAS.
+The chair of the IMAS Review Board (RB) is nominated by the director of the UN Mine Action Service (UNMAS) and is provided by UNMAS.

-- a) to Chair meetings of the RB, the dates of which are to be mutually agreed with the Secretary; - to report to and to present relevant RB decisions of substance to the IMAS Steering Group for onward transmission to the Inter-Agency Coordination Group - Mine Action: - c) to propose new members; and - d) to provide guidance and advice as necessary to the Secretary.
+- 1. to chair meetings of the RB, the dates of which are to be mutually agreed with the secretary; - 2. to report to and to present relevant RB decisions of substance to the IMAS Steering Group for onward transmission to the Inter-Agency Coordination Group Mine Action; - 3. to propose new members; and - 4. to provide guidance and advice as necessary to the secretary.

-2. Terms of Reference for the Secretary of the IMAS Review Board
+2 Terms of Reference for the secretary of the IMAS Review Board

-How selected: The Secretary of the IMAS Review Board (RB) is nominated by the Director of the Geneva International Centre for Humanitarian Demining (GICHD) and is provided by the GICHD.
+The secretary of the IMAS Review Board (RB) is nominated by the director of the Geneva International Centre for Humanitarian Demining (GICHD) and is provided by the GICHD.

-- a) to plan and organise the annual meeting, and any required ad-hoc meetings, in cooperation with the Chair of the RB; - b) to produce the annual meeting agenda; - c) to produce minutes of meetings held.
-The first draft of the minutes should be submitted to the Chair for review prior to onward transmission to members for their comment; - d) to publish the agreed minutes on the IMAS website; - e) to act as the point of contact for all RB information circulation; - to produce an annual workplan for RB review prior to IMAS Steering Group (SG) approval that aims to ensure that each IMAS is reviewed at least once every three years; - g) to circulate documents to RB members for comments and inputs as necessary and to coordinate and collate replies; - h) to amend IMAS in accordance with the approval of the RB, review by the SG and endorsement of the Inter-Agency Coordination Group Mine Action; and i) to resource mobilise as necessary to enable the RB to function.
+- 1. to plan and organize the annual meeting, and any required ad-hoc meetings, in cooperation with the chair of the RB; - 2. to produce the annual meeting agenda; - 3. to produce minutes of meetings held.
+The first draft of the minutes should be submitted to the chair for review prior to onward transmission to members for their comment; - 4. to publish the agreed minutes on the IMAS website; - 5. to act as the point of contact for all RB information circulation; - 6. to produce an annual workplan for RB review prior to IMAS Steering Group (SG) approval that aims to ensure that each IMAS is reviewed at least once every five years;

+- 7. to circulate documents to RB members for comments and inputs as necessary and to coordinate and collate replies; - 8. to amend IMAS in accordance with the approval of the RB, review by the SG and endorsement of the Inter-Agency Coordination Group Mine Action; and - 9. to resource mobilize as necessary to enable the RB to function.

-3. Terms of Reference for the Members of the IMAS Review Board
+3 Terms of Reference for the members of the IMAS Review Board

-How selected: See Annex B.3.3.4
+See Annex B.3.3.4

-Tenure: See Annex B.3.3.9
+See Annex B.3.3.9